Emmanuel Peranakan Cuisine: Homecooking away from home

 Nasi Lemak is not complicated.
 At its most basic, all you need is a fragrant rice, an addictive sambal tumis, crunchy ikan bilis and peanuts and a perfectly fried egg with crisp edges and flowing egg yolk.
 The Malaysians will insist that it has to be hard boiled to be authentic, but for me, a perfectly fried egg beats a hard boiled egg any day.
 The other stuff, like fried Ikan Kuning, chicken wings, luncheon meat etc are bonus extras.
 Again, some might insist that the fried fish or fried chicken wing is essential or that luncheon meat should not even be mentioned.
 That's fine!
 You are free to choose whatever you like so long as you feel shiok after eating your nasi lemak.

-Blue rice is currently the in thing!
+This stall used to be called “Jia Xiang” Blue rice is currently the in thing!
 It’s actually not a new thing but an old thing, but somehow it has recently become THE thing!
 Blue food really does capture the imagination doesn’t it?
 There are not many foods that we associate the colour blue with.
-One can think of blue cheese and blueberries perhaps, […]
+One […]

 The idea of using basmati rice for nasi lemak is not new.
 Selera Rasa Nasi Lemak at Adam Road Food Centre had built its reputation upon it and even managed to win the patronage of the Sultan of Brunei!
 What is surprising is that aren't more nasi lemak stalls capitalising on Selera Rasa's idea after so many years.